 FTSE 100 gains as weaker pound offsets AstraZeneca drag

-Sept 9 (Reuters) - London's FTSE 100 edged higher on Wednesday as Brexit fears led the pound to a six-week low, while AstraZeneca tumbled after suspending trials for its leading COVID-19 vaccine.
+Sept 9 (Reuters) - London's FTSE 100 edged higher on Wednesday as Brexit fears led the pound to a six-week low, while AstraZeneca tumbled after suspending trials of its leading COVID-19 vaccine.

+Export-heavy firms propped up the blue-chip index as the pound slid after new legislation by the British government on the country's post-Brexit plans stoked fears of a derailment of trade talks with the European Union.

-AstraZeneca Plc AZN.L fell 0.7% after saying an unexplained illness in a study participant had led it to pause global trials, including large late-stage trials, of its experimental coronavirus vaccine.
+The gains in stocks were limited as AstraZeneca Plc's AZN.L 1.1% decline weighed heavy on the FTSE 100 after the company said an unexplained illness in a study participant had led it to pause global trials, including large late-stage trials, of its experimental coronavirus vaccine.

-The blue-chip FTSE 100 was up 0.6% with GlaxoSmithKline GSK.L and Unilever ULVR.L among the biggest boosts.
-The mid-cap FTSE 250 .FTMC lost 0.1%.

-In Brexit news, the government will to set out new details of its divorce with the European Union on Wednesday, which a government minister acknowledged would break international law in a "limited way" and which could sour trade talks.
+The suspension dims prospects for an early rollout of the potential vaccine, which has been described as probably the world's leading candidate.
+Still, Britain's Health Secretary Matt Hancock said the decision would not necessarily set back wider efforts to develop a vaccine.

+"This news won't help investor sentiment given a vaccine is the most likely route back to some sort of normality, although Astra's effort is just one of several being trialled globally and some hiccups are to be expected in the development of any new medicine," AJ Bell investment director Russ Mould said.

 ((Shashank.Nayar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))